kehantan/labbook/docs/buffers_solutions.rst

 Buffers and solutions
 =====================

-Recipes for buffers and solutions.
+Recipes for various buffers and solutions.

-Some stuff are just aliquote from bottle into smaller vial, such as 15 ml or 50 ml centrifuge tube, to reduce contaminations.
+Some stuff are just aliquote from bottle into smaller vial (15 ml or 50 ml centrifuge tube) to reduce contaminations, such as:

 * TrypLE
 * Trypan blue
+* Crystal violet

 .. toctree::
    :maxdepth: 1